-How do solar thermal panels heat water for your home?
+How do the best solar thermal panels heat water for your home?

-Solar water heating systems are sophisticated, engineered thermal systems which deliver heat energy for many different purposes.
-The most common use is to deliver carbon free hot water for homes, but they can also be used to provide solar swimming pool heating, solar underfloor heating and for industrial processes.
+The Best Solar Water Heater System are sophisticated, engineered thermal systems which deliver heat energy for many different purposes.
+The most common use is to deliver carbon free hot water for homes, but they can also be used to provide solar swimming pool heating, solar underfloor heating and for industrial process heat.

 Thermal solar is the use of light to generate energy in the form of heat.
 It starts with the sun.
 The sun constantly emits energy by radiation in the form of light.
 Light can travel through the vacuum of space, but only limited amounts of heat can.
 When light reaches our planet, it is received in two forms.
 Beam radiation is radiation received from the sun without being scattered by the earth’s atmosphere.
 Other energy is received in a form that is scattered by the atmosphere and is referred to as diffuse radiation.
 The scattering occurs when the radiation passes through air molecules, water and vapour droplets and dust.
 The two forms together are known as total solar radiation.